HelloNatalia/licencjat-frontend/README.md

 ### Recipes 🥗

 This is another important feature of the application.
 Here users can choose which product they have and the application shows them recipes they can make.
 If recipes with missing products are shown, the information will show next to the missing ones in the recipe.
 The information is about available announcements for this product in the users’ area.
 So the two main functionalities are combined.

+Here, users can create recipes for the application that need to be confirmed by the admin.
+They can also add recipes to their favorites for easy access.

 <br>